It was approved by the U.S. Food and Drug Administration (FDA) in 2009 to ease symptoms of pulmonary arterial hypertension (PAH).

 Tyvaso in clinical trials

-The most common side effects of Tyvaso include cough, headache, throat irritation and pain, nausea, flushing of the face and neck, and fainting.
+The most common side effects of Tyvaso include cough, headache, throat irritation and pain, nausea, flushing of the face and neck, dizziness, and fainting.

 In October 2017, the FDA approved a third-generation nebulizer for the Tyvaso inhalation system called TD-300/A.

-United Therapeutics also produces two other approved treprostinil formulations.
+The company also produces two other approved treprostinil formulations.
 These are marketed under the brand names Orenitram (extended release oral tablets) and Remodulin (administered as an injection into the vein or under the skin).

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.